zuniverse/POC-Python-Celery-RabbitMQ/README.md

 # Python-Celery-RabbitMQ in a Docker container

-A POC with a simple worker launching 4 Celery workers in parallel and witness the concurrent execution
+A simple run tasks launches 4 Celery workers in parallel to witness the concurrent execution